tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 Select with aggregation, GROUP BY, and HAVING

-Remember that our modules table looks like this:
+Remember that the modules table looks like this:

 .. code-block:: none